VladimirTechMan/salsa-format-spec/README.md

 Author: Vladimir "VladimirTechMan" Beloborodov, \<VladimirTechMan@gmail.com\>

-*This document is a description of a Application-Level Signaling Archive (ALSA) format that can be used to easily capture, annotate, exchange and process packet flows of different text-based signaling protocols that are used in modern web applications.
+*This document is a description of Application-Level Signaling Archive (ALSA) format that can be used to easily capture, annotate, exchange and process packet flows of different text-based signaling protocols that are used in modern web or VoIP applications.
 The need in such a format was largely inspired by the proliferation of WebRTC-based solutions.
 Yet, it is not limited to WebRTC by any means.
 For example, this same format can also be useful in the area of traditional SIP-based telephony.*

 ##1 Motivation behind proposing the ALSA format